jdittrich/userNeedResearchBook/text/allURBook.md

 There are some problems that are likely to arise when you gather data.
 Knowing the problems and some ways of dealing with them will help you.

 ### Be aware of your influence

 A very obvious problem is influencing the participant.
+One way to minimize this would be making all research sessions alike – just like you would do when using a standardized questionnaire.
+But doing this you would loose the very strengths of the methods described here: Being able to find out about new and unexpected things and reacting to them and gaining some understanding of the »how« and »why« by asking questions and looking for cues depending on the situation.

+Each participant and his/her context is different and you can accommodate this by adjusting the research session to the context and the activities of the user.
+This would not be possible when asking the same questions each time.

-But: you neither can’t nor should take yourself out of the reserach session – you will always have some sort of effect on the participant when you do the reserach.
+So you neither can’t nor should take yourself out of the reserach session – you will always have some sort of effect on the participant when you do the reserach.

-Neither does it make sense to try to make all interviews alike like you would do when using a standardized questionnaire – Each participant and his/her context is different and you can accommodate this by adjusting the research session to the context and the activities of the user.

-What you should avoid though is influencing the participant by »suggesting« favourable answers.
+What you should avoid though is influencing the participant by »suggesting« favourable answers or actions.
 Some sorts of this type of  influence are obvious, others are not.

 <div class="example">